Slavery in ancient Egypt: Bonded laborers

 Ancient Egyptians were able to sell themselves and children into slavery in a form of bonded labor.
 Self-sale into servitude was not always a choice made by the individuals' free will, but rather a result of individuals who were unable to pay off their debts.
 The creditor would wipe the debt by acquiring the individual who was in debt as a slave, along with his children and wife.
 The debtor would also have to give up all that was owned.
 Peasants were also able to sell themselves into slavery for food or shelter.

 Some slaves were bought in slave markets near the Asiatic area and then bonded as war prisoners.
 Not all were from foreign areas outside of Egypt but it was popular for slaves to be found and collected abroad.
-This act of slavery grew Egypt's military status and strength.
+This act of slavery increased Egypt's military status and strength.
 Bonded laborers dreamed of emancipation but never knew if it was ever achievable.
 Slaves foreign to Egypt had possibilities of return to homelands but those brought from Nubia and Libya were forced to stay in the boundaries of Egypt.

 The term "Shabti"

 One type of slavery in ancient Egypt granted captives the promise of an afterlife.
 Ushabtis were funerary figures buried with deceased Egyptians.
 Historians have concluded these figures represent an ideology of earthly persons' loyalty and bond to a master.
 Evidence of ushabtis shows great relevance to a slavery-type system.
 The captives were promised an afterlife in the beyond if they obeyed a master and served as a laborer.
 The origin of this type of slavery is difficult to pinpoint but some say the slaves were willing to be held captive in return for entrance into Egypt.
 Entrance into Egypt could also be perceived as having been given "life".
 Willingness of enslavement is known as self-sale.

 Others suggest that shabtis were held captive because they were foreigners.
-The full extent of the origins of shabtis are unclear but historians do recognize that women were paid or compensated in some way for their labor, while men were not.
+The full extent of the origins of shabtis is unclear but historians do recognize that women were paid or compensated in some way for their labor whilst men were not.
 However payment could come in many forms.
 Although men did not receive monetary wages, shabtis were promised life in the netherworld and that promise could be perceived as payment for them.
 So Shabtis are associated with bonded labor but historians speculate that there was some sort of choice for the Shabtis.

 In the slave market, bonded laborers were commonly sold with a 'slave yoke' or a 'taming stick' to show that the slave was troublesome.
-This specific type of weaponry to torture the slave has many local names in Egyptian documents but the preferred term is called 'sheyba'.
-There are other forms of restraint used in Ancient Egypt slave markets more common than the shebya, like ropes and cords.
+This specific type of weaponry to torture the slave has many local names in Egyptian documents but the preferred term is 'sheyba'.
+Other forms of restraint used in Ancient Egypt slave markets were more common than the shebya, such as ropes and cords.